 Thicker coats of polish can lead to globby polish on the nails and a high drying time, especially if the coat has not been evenly spread over the nail bed.
 As a result, thick layers of nail polish can lead to inconsistent drying, which can severely impact the overall aesthetic of your nails.

 Simply paint a thin layer of your base coat; aim for around 3 brush strokes on each nail.
 You can then build up these light layers for a heavier color look, but make sure that you allow the layers underneath to dry first.

 Depending on the specific formula of the nail polish that you are using, you should try to wait at least 2 to 5 minutes before applying the next layer of polish.
 This will aid the layers in drying properly before another coat is introduced, helping to prevent bubbles and smudges from forming.

-Exposure to cool air in between coats of polish will also help the nail polish to cure on the nail correctly, ensuring a smooth and thorough layer.
+Exposure to cool air in between coats of polish will also help the nail polish to cure the nail correctly, ensuring a smooth and thorough layer.